Green Caterpillars on Tomato Plants (Tomato Hornworms) – Identification and Control

 During the larval stage, tomato hornworms generally stay on the same plant, devouring the leaves thanks to their voracious appetite.
 Through most of the larval stages, the tomato hornworm retains its identifying features — creamy white V-markings and a black horn tail.

 The third stage of the tomato hornworm life cycle is when it goes underground to pupate.
 The pupa is a large, reddish-brown segmented cigar-like object with a loop at one end.
-After emerging from the pupa, the tomato hornworm turns into the five-spotted hawkmoth.
-This large brown and gray moth has a wingspan of 5” (13 cm).

 Tomato Hornworm Damage

-As their name suggests, the tomato hornworm favors tomato plants and can quickly devour leaves on an entire plant.
-Sometimes, the destructive pests may attack the fruit, leaving large scars on tomatoes.
 However, these ravenous caterpillars will also gorge on eggplant, potato, tobacco, and pepper leaves — all plants from the nightshade family Solanaceae.

 However, it’s good to note that tomato hornworms are not dangerous to humans.
-You can safely pick them up without fear of being stung.
+You can safely pick the worms up without fear of being stung.
 Additionally, despite their insatiable appetite, the green hornworms won’t bite humans, and their black tail isn’t a stinger.
 Therefore, physically removing them is the best way to prevent damage.

 But how can you tell if tomato hornworms are attacking your greenhouse crops?
 Here are some tell-tale signs that the large caterpillars are devouring your tomato plants.